 Late Enrolment

-You must apply for approval to enrol late by emailing latereg@monash.edu since you are unable to enrol before the course commencement date, Monday 29 May 2023.
+You must apply for approval to enrol late by emailing latereg@monash.edu if you are unable to enrol before the course commencement date, Monday 11 May 2026.

 In your email, include: